 To meet this demand, restaurants are coming up with creative solutions to keep their kitchens going and their communities fed.
 For some, this means creating a takeout menu limited to just a few best-selling dishes.
 For others, staying open can involve anything from turning their venue into a grab-and-go store, to selling meal kits.

-While these creative menu solutions aren’t an option for every restaurant, for those that are able to stay open, a limited menu can provide a valuable source of income during the COVID-19 crisis.
+While these creative menu solutions aren’t an option for every restaurant, for those that are able to stay open, a limited COVID-19 restaurant menu can provide a valuable source of income during this crisis.

-To help you make your own menu adjustments, this article will cover:
+To help you make your own COVID food menu adjustments, this article will cover:

-Though cities and states have imposed strict dining bans, most restaurants are allowed to continue offering takeout and delivery.
-As a result, one of the most common ways that restaurants have been dealing with the COVID-19 restrictions is to create temporary takeout menus.
+Though cities and states imposed strict dining bans early on, most restaurants were allowed to continue offering takeout and delivery.
+As a result, one of the most common ways that restaurants dealt with the COVID-19 restrictions was to create temporary takeout menus.

 You’re probably well aware that you can’t (or shouldn’t) offer your restaurant’s full menu for takeout.
 On the one hand, cost is more important than ever before and a limited menu means saving money on ingredients and the utilities needed to cook those dishes.